IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab5.md

 However the way to handle them is quite different.
 When invoking asynchronous methods exceptions cannot be handled via 'catch' as usual.
 Instead the method 'exceptionally' of the interface CompletionStage is used.

 The code below should give you an idea how to handle exceptions.
-To find out more read the blog [Chained asynchronous Invocations and Error Handling](http://heidloff.net/article/developing-reactive-rest-apis-with-quarkus/).
+To find out more, read the blog [Chained asynchronous Invocations and Error Handling](http://heidloff.net/article/developing-reactive-rest-apis-with-quarkus/).

 If you want to try out 'exceptionally' uncomment the line where the InvalidInputParameter exception is thrown.